 A headlamp – if it’s late May through July you won’t need this except in southeast Alaska.
 In southeast Alaska at that time it will get dark for a couple of hours

-Waterproof shoes: I’ve mentioned before that I don’t wear hiking boots and love these hiking shoes instead (they last a long time!
-Mine are no longer available but they’re very similar to these).
-If you prefer hiking boots, then bring those (if you’re buying some for your trip, consider these excellent Merrell ones).
+Waterproof shoes: I’ve mentioned before that I don’t wear hiking boots and love hiking shoes instead (get them here on Amazon or here at REI).
+If you prefer hiking boots, then bring those.
+If you’re buying some for the trip, I recommend Merrell Moab Waterproof hiking boots (get them here on Amazon or here at REI).

 Sandals: I suggest bringing sandals for warm days with less bugs or for wearing in the water.
-I am a fan of chacos because they’re lightweight and comfortable to walk in.
+I am a fan of chacos because they’re lightweight and comfortable to walk in (get them here on Amazon or here at REI).

 A plan for protecting your food and toiletries from bears – either bring a bear bin with you, or make a plan to borrow one in Alaska.
 If you are car camping you can make a plan to keep everything secured in a locked vehicle.